status-im/gitpivot/README.md

 ### GitHub User Ethereum Address

-To control GitHubOracle users need to link their GitHub user login to an ethereum address.
+To control GitPivot users need to link their GitHub user login to an ethereum address.
-User calls GitHubOracle and passes his username and the gistid, GitHubOracle registers users by loading gistid file called `register.txt` under user `login`.
+User calls GitPivot and passes his username and the gistid, GitPivot registers users by loading gistid file called `register.txt` under user `login`.
 This file must contain only the ethereum address who made the register call, starting with `0x`.

 ### Tokenize project merged contributions